Best Nintendo Switch capture cards for streaming in 2022

 With every passing day, digital entertainment is constantly changing.
 For example, just a few years ago, game streaming simply wasn’t a thing.
 Now, platforms like Twitch and Mixer are making it an everyday experience for many people.

-So, how do you create a high quality stream that’s going to attract a lot of viewers?
-Obviously, you’ve got to be good at gaming, and you need an engaging personality.
+So, how do you create a high-quality stream that’s going to attract a lot of viewers?
+You’ve got to be good at gaming, and you need an engaging personality.
 But you also need to have the best streaming equipment available.
 Here, we’ll talk about the best capture cards for the Nintendo Switch.

 Why the Switch?
 The reason is that streaming from the Switch is still a rapidly growing market.
 Until November of 2018, Nintendo’s strict streaming policies made it virtually impossible to stream your Switch game sessions.
 Since Nintendo relaxed those policies, Switch streaming has been growing by leaps and bounds.

 Meanwhile, there still aren’t many people selling quality capture cards for Nintendo Switch streamers.
 Most cards are still designed primarily for the PlayStation 4, Xbox One, or PC.
 No worries.
 We’ve got you covered.